Thursday, July 18, 2013

 It was very hot while we were there and we greatly enjoyed eating at an outdoor restaurant called Best Friends Restaurant:

-We ate there many times and the food was always good.
-We got to know the people who ran it and they even bought us beer with our meal the last time we ate there.
 The next day the major activity was bike riding through the archeological zone around Bagan where the kings of ancient Bagan built more than 4,400 temples in only 230 years between the 11 to the 13th centuries.
 About 2,000 are left standing, because this is an area of frequent earthquake activity.
 Here are some pictures of parts of the plains:

 Some local people were walking near these: